Supervision requirement for Provisional and Professional Members

 Members are expected to report their supervision activities annually.
 The DTAA is currently establishing processes for reporting supervision and CPD.

-Members will be advised as to how this will occur before the end of the financial year 2018.
+Members will be advised as to how this will occur before the end of 2018.